codewars/docs/content/authoring/kata/index.md

 Kata are created by filling the

-Users new to creating kata can use [tutorial(TODO)](/authoring/kata/).
+Users new to creating kata may refer to the [tutorial(TODO)](/authoring/kata/).

-Some [languages](/languages/) also have a page dedicated to creating a kata, with code examples and best practices.
+Some [languages](/languages/) also have a page dedicated to authoring kata, with code examples and best practices.

 Every kata author should follow [kata authoring guidelines](/authoring/guidelines/kata/).